Genivia/Husky/README.md

 Multiple definitions of a function typically have constants and data structures as arguments for which the function has a specialized function body.

-A wildcard formal argument `_` is permitted.
-For example to define the `const`
+A wildcard formal argument `_` is permitted and represents an unused argument.
-function:
+For example to define the `const` combinator function:

     const(x, _) := x.

 Types
 -----

-Types are automatically inferred, like Haskell.
+Types are automatically inferred, like in Haskell.
 Types can also be explicitly associated with definitions using the `::` operator.
 New named types and parametric types can be defined.

 Husky has three built-in atomic types: